 Slow Cooker Bags Make Cleanup a Breeze

-I've tested the Debbie Myer Slowcooking Bags and Reynolds Slowcooker Bags.
+We've tested the Debbie Myer Slowcooking Liners and Reynolds Slowcooker Bags.
 All of these are similar in construction and size, contain the mess and should be discarded after each use.
 Once you've tried one, you'll not likely want to be without them.
 They are time savers.